dapritchard/koenig-accelerated-cpp-solutions/README.md

   * To compile all of the programs in a directory, simply run **make** without any arguments while in the directory.
-For every exercise in the directory that had a program written for it, an executable is created with the form exerXX\_YY.
+For every exercise in the directory that has a program written for it, an executable is created with the form exerXX\_YY.
 So for example, in chapter 0 there were programming exercises for problems 0, 2, 3, 4, 9, and 10.
 So after running make, the directory chap00 will include the executable files exer00\_00, exer00\_02, exer00\_03,